josh-ashkinaze/plurals/README.md

 print("MODERATOR FINAL RESPONSE")
 print(ensemble.final_response)
 ```
-NOTE: In the above example we set combination_instructions using a template.
-We set combination_instructions to default, so the default option of combination_instructions will be read from the instructions.yaml file.
-See the `instructions.yaml' file for templates.
+NOTE: In the above example we set `combination_instructions` using a template.
+We set `combination_instructions` to default, so the default option of `combination_instructions` will be read from the instructions.yaml file.
+See the instructions.yaml file for templates.

 ### Tracing what is going on in Structures